SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 By default FLSimulate produces collections of truth MC hits and stored them in the output data model (the \ref mctools::simulated_data class).

-For the Demonstrator configuration, four *official* collections of truth hits are thus populated:
+For the `Demonstrator` configuration, four *official* collections of truth hits are thus populated:

 - `calo` : truth MC hits collected from the scintillator blocks of the main calorimeter
 - `xcalo` : truth MC hits collected from the scintillator blocks of the X-calorimeter
 - `gveto` : truth MC hits collected from the scintillator blocks of the gamma veto
+- `gg` : truth MC hits collected from the drift volume of the tracker cells

+For the `tracker_commissioning` configuration, two *official* collections of truth hits are supported:

+- `trig` : truth MC hits collected from the muon trigger scintillator plates
 - `gg` : truth MC hits collected from the drift volume of the tracker cells

 Additional  collections of  hits can  be generated  : the  detailed MC